Crypto

 (Getty Images)

-While the crypto industry has shed $564.3 billion in 2026, Hyperliquid’s native token has bucked the downtrend and jumped 54.8% year-to-date.
+While the crypto industry has shed $564.3 billion in 2026, Hyperliquid’s native token has bucked the downtrend and jumped 54.8% year to date.

-Hyperliquid has been moving in the opposite direction of the crypto industry, rising since the beginning of 2026 as bitcoin, ethereum, xrp, solana, and dogecoin have fallen.
+Hyperliquid has been moving in the opposite direction of the crypto industry, rising since the beginning of 2026 as bitcoin, ethereum, XRP, solana, and dogecoin have fallen.

 “Hyperliquid is the 1,000 pound gorilla in the room.
-It's tearing up what we thought was possible for crypto, building something much bigger and much faster than most of the industry,” according to Bitwise research analyst Danny Nelson.
+Its tearing up what we thought was possible for crypto, building something much bigger and much faster than most of the industry,” according to Bitwise research analyst Danny Nelson.

-Yesterday, S&P Dow Jones Indices announced it was officially licensing the most tracked stock index for a derivative contract on the blockchain network, which means users can use up to 50X leverage to trade the S&P 500.
+Yesterday, S&P Dow Jones Indices announced it was officially licensing the most tracked stock index for a derivative contract on the blockchain network, which means users can use up to 50x leverage to trade the S&P 500.

-Mario Stefanidis, fundamental research lead at data analytics firm Artemis, said the announcement is a substantial change beyond just Hyperliquid as equity markets are transitioning to 24/7/365 trading.
+Mario Stefanidis, fundamental research lead at Artemis, said the announcement is a substantial change beyond just Hyperliquid as equity markets are transitioning to 24/7/365 trading.
 “The stock market is open for regular trading hours only about 19% of the year, so this is a huge shift,” Stefanidis told Sherwood News.

-“Vibes-wise, there's no token in crypto right now quite like HYPE,” Nelson said.
-“It leveraged the Middle East crisis into a win by providing a service traders didn't know they needed.”
+“Vibes-wise, theres no token in crypto right now quite like HYPE,” Nelson said.
+“It leveraged the Middle East crisis into a win by providing a service traders didnt know they needed.”

-“I think this high retention rate gives credence to HYPE's $40 billion valuation… If Hyperliquid can carry its success through into calmer markets, I believe it will continue to grow,” Nelson said.
+“I think this high retention rate gives credence to HYPEs $40 billion valuation… If Hyperliquid can carry its success through into calmer markets, I believe it will continue to grow,” Nelson said.

 “However, since the peak in February, revenues have declined -34% from ~$770mm to ~$510mm on a 30D annualized basis, while price has increased +40% from $30 to $42 [yesterday],” Stefanidis stated.
-“This divergence suggests the market is no longer pricing HYPE purely as a cash-flow asset, but rather as a growth asset with significant optionality,” Stefanidis argued.
+“This divergence suggests the market is no longer pricing HYPE purely as a cash-flow asset, but rather as a growth asset with significant optionality,” he argued.

 More Crypto